oh-jinsu/oh-jinsu/README.md

-Software engineer aiming to better lives.
+Software engineer.
+Trying to standardize the interior design industry.
+Want to build a game engine for screenwriters.
 Loves reading, reflective walks, and a good latte.
 Valuing sincerity.
 Always exploring, always learning.

 ## Work Experience